Sylius/Sylius/docs/getting-started-with-sylius/deployment.rst

 ==========

 Development usually takes most of the time in project implementation, but we should not forget about what's at the end of this process - application deployment into the server.
-We, in Sylius, believe, that it should be as easy and understandable as possible.
+We believe, that it should be as easy and understandable as possible.
-There are many servers which you can choose for your store deployment, but in this chapter, we will use a `Platform.sh <https://platform.sh/>`_.
+There are many servers which you can choose for your store deployment, but in this chapter, we will use `Platform.sh <https://platform.sh/>`_.

 .. attention::